nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 14.md

 You know?
 We we want some sort of, I would think, documentation.
 You know?
 So it's like nothing else but a truce.
 Also, he's he he at this point, he realizes I haven't I haven't, I don't believe that I've properly introduced myself.

 No. I mean, it's We have we have failed the same courtesy.
-And you recognize one of us clearly and I motion over to Carston.
+And you recognize one of us clearly and I motion over to Karsten.
 Yes.
 He is famous amongst our people as a worthy foe.

 I am known as Grimfang.
 And these on either side of me are, are Gromlak and Vrekar.
 We are the elite of of the of the forces here.
 Mhmm.
 And I'm of the, I'm the of the tribe of the Yellow Tooth.